 Note the Electrical Water Pageant can be canceled on any given evening if the weather is unfavorable.

 Strike Out at Splitsville Bowling

 We had a blast bowling at Splitsville.
-We ate and drank there too as Mikkel rolled gutter balls (she had some strikes and spares!) and Dan bowled exceptionally well.
-Either way the atmosphere is amazing on their two floors of bowling lanes, staff super friendly, and food delicious.
+We ate and drank there too, as Mikkel rolled gutter balls (she had some strikes and spares!) and Dan bowled exceptionally well.
+Either way, the atmosphere is amazing.
+They have two floors of bowling lanes, the staff is very friendly, and the food and drinks are delicious.
 (Yes, the food is really good!)

 If you can’t get on a lane if it’s too busy when you arrive, consider eating there to watch people bowl until a lane becomes available.
 You can also go outside to listen to live music in the meantime…